Meetsch/hassio-addons/folder-rsync/DOCS.md

 ### Install Troubleshooting

-when usin Home Assistant Supervisor install can fail because of missing internet connection for the supervisor.
+When using Home Assistant Supervisor install can fail because of missing internet connection for the supervisor.

 To fix the issues you must use a static IP address and use public DNS: